LoHsiao/auto-seg-hcc/README.md

 ## Contact

-For any questions or concerns, please open an issue on GitHub.
+For any questions or concerns, please open an issue on Gitee.